oliviawestmacottssw/SSW.Rules.Content/rules/options---do-you-know-that-the-aspnet-core-spa-template-for-angular-uses-the-angular-cli/rule.md

 Although Visual Studio can be used to create the project, we still recommend Visual Studio Code for working with the Angular code, as per [Do you know the best IDE for Angular?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=481b8d76-c2aa-4452-954a-26bb11628ba0)

-###     The ASP.NET Core SPA Template for Angular Includes:
+###     ​​​The ASP.NET Core SPA Template for Angular Includes:

 ![ A simple example WebAPI](simple-example-webapi.jpg)